Mike Barnes (Karate Kid): Episode 4

+Episode 14

+In the penultimate episode of the series, it is mentioned that Silver's henchman Dennis De Guzman burned down Mike's furniture store during Silver's plot to have Johnny's wife Carmen and their baby Laura Lawrence-Diaz kidnapped by Dennis in order to prevent Johnny from defeating Sensei Wolf and the Iron Dragons during the final match between Johnny and Sensei Wolf.

 Commentary

-Kanan studied Karate with a school "affiliated with the Japanese Karate Federation" while growing up.
+Sean Kanan studied karate with a school "affiliated with the Japanese Karate Federation" while growing up.
 He transferred to UCLA after beginning college at Boston University, and studied acting at the same time.
-It was during this time that Pat Morita's stunt double, Fumio Demura, encouraged him to join the open call for the role of Mike Barnes.
-He caught Avildsen's attention through his ability to intimidate, but ultimately was not initially cast in the role.
-A week later, however, he learned that the producers had changed their mind, and that he won the part.
+It was during this time that Pat Morita's stunt double Fumio Demura encouraged him to join the open call for the role of Mike Barnes in The Karate Kid Part III.
+He caught John G. Avildsen's attention through his ability to intimidate, but ultimately was not initially cast in the role.
+A week later, however, he learned that the producers had changed their mind and that he won the part.

 In December 1988, Kanan suffered a life-threatening injury during filming.
 After performing a stunt, he treated the consequent pain with aspirin and spent the holidays in Las Vegas.
-However, he became so ill that he went to the hospital on Christmas Day, and had emergency surgery to stop internal bleeding caused by the use of aspirins.
+However, he became so ill that he went to the hospital on Christmas Day and had emergency surgery to stop internal bleeding caused by the use of aspirins.
 Against medical advice, he signed himself out early and went back to the set to complete the film.